Crossed surface flat bands in three-dimensional superconducting altermagnets

-\textit{\textbf{E4.} Projected density of states on the [100] surface}.---For the projected DOS on the [100] surface using Eq.\,(\ref{DOSEq}), we find that BFSs appear around $k_z=0$ for all the cases of altermagnetism [Fig.\,\ref{Fig4_EM}].
-Depending on the type of AM, the projected DOS shows the BFSs coexisting with regions having tiny but nonzero intensities that correspond to the zero-energy surface arcs on the [100] surface [Fig.\,\ref{Fig3}(a,c) and Fig.\,\ref{Fig4_EM}(a)].
+\textit{\textbf{E4.} Bulk density of states along the [100] direction}.--- For the bulk DOS along the [100] direction using Eq.\,(\ref{DOSEq}), we find that BFSs appear around $k_z=0$ for all the cases of altermagnetism [Fig.\,\ref{Fig4_EM}].
+Depending on the type of AM, the bulk DOS shows the BFSs coexisting with regions having tiny but nonzero intensities that correspond to the zero-energy surface arcs on the [100] direction [Fig.\,\ref{Fig3}(a,c) and Fig.\,\ref{Fig4_EM}(a)].
 We also confirm the BFS signatures in proper 3D AMs, see Sec.\, S2 in the SM~\cite{SM}.